 Click Here for tab for Galway Girl by Ed Sheeran

-This song has a really good, high-energy vibe to it so the main focus is making sure that comes through in your playing.
-We only need 3 chords to play this track which are C, G, and G, you can play them using their regular open positions if you have a capo available to put on the second fret.
-Alternatively, you can use barre variations if you don’t have one to hand.
+This song has a great, high-energy vibe to it, so the main focus is making sure that comes through in your playing.
+We only need 3 chords to play this track which are C, G, and G, and you can play them using their regular open positions if you have a capo available to put on the second fret.
+Alternatively, you can use barre variations if you don’t have one on hand.

 Ghost Town by Adam Lambert

 Click Here for tab for Ghost Town by Adam Lambert

 Ghost Town is a stripped-down and minimalistic arrangement featuring a vocal section with clean electric guitars behind it, until later on when we get to see a smattering of house influence introduced.
 This is the lead single from his third studio album The Original High and was his first release after falling out with his old record label (RCA Records) and moving over to the prestigious Warner Bros.

 On the original recording, they use an electric guitar that has a clean, glassy tone to it with a lot of prominence put on the pick attack.
 But of course, this is easy enough to translate to the acoustic guitar.
 Here we can use the chords Am, C, D, Em, and G.

 Click Here for tab for I Have a Dream By ABBA

 No list concerning pop songs would be worth anything if it didn’t include a track from the Swedish pop legends ABBA.
 Released at the back end of the ’70s as the final single from their sixth studio album Voulez-Vous.
 Like everything ABBA, it was a huge hit, topping charts the world over that Christmas.
 It was also famously covered by the British pop group Westlife in 1999, making it one of the more enduring popular guitar songs.